musangisilvia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > display line with a matching pattern and three lines after

 ## 17-hidethisword
+> hid the pattern specified in a file

 ## 18-letteronly
+> display only line tha starte with an alphabet

 ## 19-AZ
+> find and replace characters in the specified input

 ## 20-hiago
+> find and remove a character from the input given.

 ## 21-reverse
+> reverse the input given

 ## 22-users_and_homes
+> display users and their directories based on the /etc/passwd file.